sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/become-validator.md

 ### 2. Prepare validator, delegator, validator BLS, relayer, and challenger accounts

 :::warning
 The current key generation and storage procedures are not very secure.
 It is highly recommended to implement a more robust method, particularly when dealing with keys like the `delegator` and `operator` keys.

-For enhanced security and best practices, the usage of the `coldwallet` and `MPC` wallet is strongly encouraged.
-These wallets are fully compatible with the `gnfd-tx-sender` tool, and for further information and guidance, please consult the **[gnfd-tx-sender documentation](https://gnfd-tx-sender.nodereal.io/)**.
+For enhanced security and best practices, the usage of the `Cold Wallet` and `MPC Wallet` is strongly encouraged.
+These wallets are fully compatible with the `gnfd-tx-sender` tool, you can refer to [transaction data](../../../api/blockchain-cli/README.md#transaction-data) for more details.
 :::

 :::note